faros-ai/faros-cicd-github-action/README.md

     ended-at: 1594948069000
 ```

-> :clipboard: Note: Whilst the build-pipeline-id is optional, it is recommended to provide one to uniquely identify this workflow in Faros since multiple GitHub workflows can have the same name.
-If the build-pipeline-id is not provided it will be generated from the workflow name in the lowercase format GITHUB_ORG/REPO/GITHUB_WORKFLOW_NAME.
+> :clipboard: Note: Whilst the `build-pipeline-id` is optional, it is recommended to provide one to uniquely identify this workflow in Faros since multiple GitHub workflows can have the same name.
+If the `build-pipeline-id` is not provided it will be generated from the workflow name in the lowercase format `GITHUB_ORG/REPO/GITHUB_WORKFLOW_NAME`, e.g `my-org/my-repo/deployment`.

 ### Report a Deployment Event To Faros CI/CD Deployment Model

 To report a build event to Faros specify `deploy` in the `model` parameter and the deployment details.
-To ensure the build is correctly linked to the build, provide the build model keys, i.e. `build-id, build-pipeline-id, build-org-id, build-source`.
+To ensure the build is correctly linked to the build, provide the build model keys, i.e. `build-id`, `build-pipeline-id`, `build-org-id`, `build-source`.

 ```yaml
 - name: Report deployment info to Faros